nextform-app/nextform-js/README.md

-# W-9 and W-8BEN JavaScript Client
+# JavaScript Client to Collect W-9, W-8BEN, and W-8BEN-E Forms

-This JavaScript library helps you collect, generate, and keep track of commonly requested forms like form W-9, W-8BEN, and W-8BEN-E using the Nextform API.
+This JavaScript library helps you collect, generate, and keep track of commonly requested IRS forms such as W-9, W-8BEN, and W-8BEN-E using the Nextform API.

 ### Install